Special Education Labels: The 13 IDEA Disability Categories

 The Benefits of a Named Designation

 In my experience, parents of Special Needs kids are generally open about the fact they ONLY want their children to be treated fairly, with dignity, and to have some form of social life.
-My husband and I are parents of an adult-aged person with Down's.
+My husband and I are parents of an adult-aged person with Down syndrome.
 We get it.
-Our guy will always have Down's.
-He has all the physical attributes of a person with Down's as well as the character traits of being happy, funny, and stubborn.
-Yeah, he has Down's.
+He has all the physical attributes as well as the character traits of being happy, funny, and stubborn.
+Yeah, he has Down syndrome.
 We know…but does it matter if he does or doesn't have a label?

 If a kid like Marti has no obvious disabilities apart from cognitive issues, does she really need to have the identifier in her file?
 Or could she just be noted as a learner with significant deficits?
 That's still a label.
 Teachers need to know what to do.
 We need to read a file and have a handle on the needs of students in our care.